Skip to content

 The A330-300 originates from one of the first Airbus airliners, the A300, which had been designed in the mid-1970s.

-The A330 had many common aircraft frame components if compared to A340, except as the number of engines.
+The A330 had many common aircraft frame components compared to the A340, except as the number of engines.

 Two General Electric CF6-80E1, Pratt & Whitney PW4000, or Rolls-Royce Trent 700 jet engines power A330 while four CFM series or Rolls-Royce Trent power A340.